Your Guide to Yoga at Castle Hill Fitness

 Form Classes

-There are other types of yoga that focus more on the shape and form of the individual postures.
+Other types of yoga focus more on the shape and form of the individual postures.
 Build stamina and strength in our flow yoga classes that hold postures for longer periods of time.
 Classes may include the use of props to support the body as it progresses to more challenging movements.

 Relaxation Classes

-While any yoga class will result in overall relaxation, there are some types that provide an even greater calm.
-Movement is limited in these yoga classes and is often passive, done on the floor, or surrounded with a number of props.
+While any yoga class will result in overall relaxation, some types provide an even greater sense of calm.
+Movement is limited in these yoga classes and is often passive, done on the floor, and utilizes props to ease you into a cozier sense of relaxation.
 Surrender to gravity and experience a deep state of recovery.

 The Different Styles of Yoga On Our Schedule